The Basics

 So craft chocolate is good?

 Oh, yeah.
 Not only is it unspeakably delicious, it's also good for you and the world.
-You care about what you put in your body and when chocolate that's made with simple, quality ingredients goes down the hatch, your body is going to pull you aside and say, "thank you!"
-Craft chocolate makers also care about the environment and the livelihood of the people who make it, and who grow the cacao beans, which feels pretty great, too.
-The makers we sell often pay way above fair trade pricing for the cacao, and travel to the countries of origin to meet in person with the farmers.
-We like that eating great craft chocolate can be a small way of making the world a better place.
+You probably care about what you put in your body, and when chocolate that's made with simple, quality ingredients goes down the hatch, your body is going to pull you aside and say, "thank you!"
+Craft chocolate makers also care about the environment and the livelihood of the people who grow the cacao beans and make the chocolate, which feels pretty great, too.

 How long will my chocolate last?